 Scientists here have seen the light - blue light emitting diodes (LEDs) in refrigerators could keep food poisoning at bay, they have found.

-National University of Singapore (NUS) researchers discovered that the lights alone, known for being energy savers, are also major bug busters capable of killing bacteria which cause food poisoning, including the especially nasty Salmonella Typhimurium and Escherichia coli (E. coli).
+National University of Singapore (NUS) researchers discovered that the lights alone, known for being energy savers, are major bug busters capable of killing bacteria that cause food poisoning, including the especially nasty salmonella and E. coli.

 The LEDs proved particularly effective in cold temperatures and mildly acidic conditions, so the scientists believe they could lead to a chemical-free way of storing fruit and other products.

-Exposure to blue LED light starts off a process within the bacterial cells which causes them to die off as their light-sensitive compounds adsorb the light, explained Yuk Hyun-Gyun of the Food Science and Technology Programme at the NUS Faculty of Science, who led the study.
+Exposure to blue LED lights starts off a process within the bacterial cells which causes them to die off as their light-sensitive compounds absorb the light, explained Assistant Professor Yuk Hyun Gyun of the food science and technology programme at the NUS Faculty of Science, who led the study.

 It is a frequent cause of diarrhoea and vomiting in the community: In Singapore last month, for instance, several athletes were hit by suspected food poisoning during the SEA Games.

-Ritu Bhalla, senior manager at Republic Polytechnic's School of Applied Science said that while the study is promising, more work needs to be done to show the effectiveness of devices that could use blue LEDs for killing bacteria.
+Dr Ritu Bhalla, senior manager at Republic Polytechnic's School of Applied Science, said that while the study is promising, more work needs to be done to show the effectiveness of devices that could use blue LEDs for killing bacteria.

 "We still need to validate whether the lights would be able to kill off all the bacteria in food products, owing to the diversity of bacterial strains and texture of food products," she said.